 My breakthrough was when I realized that only God had the power to control this in me, but I had to hand over the desire to Him.

 How to break a bad habit

-Learning how to love and trust God is the only way that I have found to break a habit for good.
+I have learned that trusting God is the only way I can break a habit for good.